-Software Engineers from Universidad de Las Américas are competent, entrepreneurial professionals who have solid training in software development, software architecture, and organizational behavior to undertake and lead software engineering projects with a vision of excellence, innovation, and social responsibility.
+Graduates of the Software Engineering program at Universidad de Las Américas are competent, enterprising professionals with an international-global vision.
+Their education is grounded in software development methodologies, software architectures, and organizational behavior, enabling them to lead and undertake software engineering projects with excellence, innovation, and social responsibility.

 Demographic Data: Program headcount totals the number of students enrolled yearly and a breakdown by men and women.
 Enrollment by ethnicity presents data on the most representative ethnic groups of the program.